bttger/bloomberg-exchange-hackatum2022/notes.md

 # Tasks

 For now we will hard-code the security symbol that clients trade on the exchange.
 Though the database schema will support many securities.
+Another design decision is that we don't allow fractional buys/sells and prices must be integers.

 - order book server (OBS) starts
   - OBS subscribes to trade channel